How to use fermented foods to your vaginal advantage

 How to find ‘alive’ fermented foods

-You need to make sure that the food is fermented and still ‘alive’ as opposed to simply pickled in vinegar or pasteurised (heated to a high temperature to kill all the bacteria to avoid explosions and infections).
-Look for things like ‘traditionally fermented’ and ‘containing live probiotics’ on labels, and don’t be shy to ask the shopkeeper or contact suppliers.
-They will know the answers to your questions and always provide a phone number you can contact them on the label.
+Look for labels that say ‘traditionally fermented’ and ‘containing live probiotics’, and don’t be shy to ask the shopkeeper or contact suppliers.
+They will know the answers to your questions and always provide a phone number or contact information on the label.

 Don’t be afraid to ask suppliers.
 It’s important.

-All of these foods have so many health benefits you could write several books on each, however all we are interested in at this point are the microbes.
-Some of these foods you won’t like at all, but try them out in different ways.
-Following are some (arguably) tasty fermented foods that you can start adding to your diet immediately.
+All of these foods have so many health benefits that you could write several books on each.
+However, all we are interested in at this point are the microbes.
+You won’t like some of these foods, but try them out in different ways or skip the ones you don’t enjoy.

-Check out recipes online for these foods, because they can be eaten in a plethora of ways to suit your palate.
-Keep in mind that heating fermented foods to high temperatures kills the germs, so cooking with these foods should be avoided.
-Do not microwave them.
-You will find these fermented foods in the fridge, since the bacteria goes dormant when cooled, coming back to life when heated, including inside your warm body.
+You will find many of these live fermented foods in the store fridge since the bacteria goes dormant when cooled and comes back to life when heated, including inside your warm body.
 This means these bacteria can tolerate some gentle warming.

 Sauerkraut